apui-avignon-university/warren-tdbp/production/README.md

 In this deployment, we use [swarm-cronjob](https://github.com/crazy-max/swarm-cronjob) to operate cronjobs.
-Time schedules are set through labels, which you can modify before deploying the stack, or change on a running stack with the command:
+Time schedules are set through labels, which you can modify before deploying the stack by changing the label `swarm.cronjob.schedule`.
+You will also be able to change it on a running stack with the command:

 ```bash
 docker service update tdbp_indexer-cronjob --label-add "swarm.cronjob.schedule=55 15 * * *"